LoopKit/loopdocs/docs/loop-3/therapy-settings.md

 #### Guardrails for Maximum Basal Rate

-* Top value available on the picker is 6.4 times the highest basal rate in your scheduled basal rates
+* Recommended maximum value available on the picker is 6.4 times the highest basal rate in your scheduled basal rates
+    * Values higher than this, if available, are shown in yellow
+* Absolute maximum value is 70 divided by the smallest carb ratio (CR) in your schedule
+    * Depending on your basal rate and CR schedules, the maximum value available on the picker might be more that 6.4 times the highest basal rate

 #### Guardrails for Maximum Bolus